-According to my research, the restaurants below do serve gluten free options, but I encourage you to confirm about cross contact before eating:
+According to my research, the restaurants below do serve gluten free options, but I encourage you to confirm about cross contact before eating.

 - Jintana Thai Restaurant: As I mentioned above, I have eaten at Jintana Thai in Ambleside years ago and had a great experience.
 They also have a location in Kendal.

 - Pizza Express: This is a chain restaurant in the UK that I LOVE and have eaten at literally countless times.
 They are Coeliac UK accredited and have a very good, standardized approach to preventing cross contact.
 I have not eaten at the Kendal location but I assume it is similar.
-Many gluten free pizza, dough balls, pasta, and other dishes here.
+Many gluten free pizzas, dough balls, pasta, and other dishes here.